Tellusant/docs/articles-posts/polusim-business-impact.md

 ## Operating Level Logic and Language

+The language and scope at the oerating level differ from the board room, but have the same essence.
+The graph below shows the distinction.

 <p align="center">
 <img  src="assets/images/performance/tellusant-operating-level.svg" width="300" alt="PoluSim operating-level performance dimensions: Efficiency-Consistency-Accuracy">
 </p>

+- Higher **efficiency**
+- Increased **consistency**
+- Improved **accuracy**

+  tbd

 <p align="center">— — —</p>